johnsturgeon/blog/myblog/_posts/2023-07-07-hdmi-channels-dvr-recording-youtubetv.markdown

 ---
-title:  "HDMI Capture to Channels DVR"
+title:  "HDMI -> Channels DVR"
-date:   2023-05-22 8:07:00 -0800
+date:   2023-08-13 13:07:00 -0800
-categories: howto, homeassistant
+categories: howto, channels, hdtv
-tags: findmy mac airtag
+tags: channels dvr
-description: How to send FindMy data (including airtags, and devices) fleto Home Assistant for tracking
+description: How to capture HDMI output of Andoid TV for use in Channels DVR
 toc: true
 ---
 ## Summary